-Over 2 million motorists are involved in car accidents in the United States every year.
-Out of this, at least 50,000 suffer severe injuries, resulting in a loss of life.
-If you are involved in a car accident, you have a variety of things to do to safeguard your interests.
-A majority of these accidents are caused by negligence and disregard for road safety rules.
-For this reason, the party responsible can be sued for damages and injuries you sustain in the accident.
+Over 2 million motorists are involved in car accidents in the United States every year, with at least 50,000 suffering severe injuries leading to loss of life according to the Department of Transportation.
+If you find yourself in a car accident, there are various steps you should take to protect your interests.
+The majority of these accidents are caused by negligence and a disregard for road safety rules, making it possible to sue the responsible party for damages and injuries sustained.

-However, the filing process may be complex, more so in cases where there are multiple parties or insurance policies involved.
-In such a scenario, you may not know who to blame for the accident.
-If you follow the correct procedures immediately after the accident occurs, you are doing the most possible to protect your legal rights.
-These procedures range from calling the police, seeking medical treatment if necessary, and getting in touch with a lawyer about the process of filing a car accident case in Missouri City.
+However, the filing process can be complex, particularly when multiple parties or insurance policies are involved.
+In such cases, determining fault may be challenging.
+By following the correct procedures immediately after the accident, you are taking the necessary steps to safeguard your legal rights.
+These procedures include contacting the police, seeking medical treatment if necessary, and consulting with a lawyer regarding the process of filing a car accident case in Missouri City.

-Being involved in a car accident does not necessarily mean that you jump into filing a lawsuit with the court immediately.
-You and your lawyer may embark on a fact-finding mission for liability and damages before involving the court.
-The success of your case will be dependent on several factors that must be addressed before filing your claim.
+Being involved in a car accident does not automatically mean filing a lawsuit with the court right away.
+You and your lawyer may conduct a fact-finding mission to determine liability and assess damages before involving the court.
+The success of your case will depend on addressing various factors before filing your claim.

-As you will notice, your lawyer can attempt to negotiate a fair result with the insurance company before heading to the courts.
-If the negotiations do not resolve your case, you proceed to the next phase.
+It’s important to note that your lawyer may attempt to negotiate a fair settlement with the insurance company before resorting to court proceedings.
+If negotiations fail to resolve your case, you can proceed to the next phase.

-During the litigation phase, your auto accident attorney will formally file your petition with the court and serve the paperwork on the defendant.
-In order to have the filing accepted by the court, you will be expected to include particular information in your petition, such as the defendant’s identity, why the court is the proper place for this lawsuit, and how much you are asking for in damages.
+During the litigation phase, your auto accident attorney will formally file your petition with the court and serve the necessary paperwork on the defendant.
+To ensure acceptance by the court, your petition should include specific information, such as the defendant’s identity, the rationale for filing the lawsuit in that particular court, and the amount of damages being sought.

-The litigation phase includes everything from filing your petition to the trial and appeal:
+The litigation phase encompasses everything from filing the lawsuit to the trial and potential appeal:

-In the discovery phase, the plaintiff, the defendant, and their lawyers exchange information, documents, and other evidence.
-Each attorney asks that the other side answer written questions and produce documents.
-Their experts will also present their reports and may be examined in a deposition as well.
-You are also likely going to answer a series of set questions from the defendant in the form of interrogatories.
+During the discovery phase, the plaintiff, defendant, and their respective attorneys exchange information, documents, and other evidence.
+Each attorney submits written questions and requests for document production to the opposing party.
+Additionally, expert witnesses may present their reports and undergo deposition examinations.
+It is also likely that you will need to respond to interrogatories, a series of questions from the defendant.

-Car accident cases do not necessarily have to go to trial just because you went to court.
-In fact, a case can be settled in negotiations before or after you enter litigation.
-However, throughout litigation, the parties are more likely to attempt to settle the case.
-The court may also require the parties to attend a mediation, where a third party will facilitate the negotiation between parties.
+Car accident cases do not necessarily have to proceed to trial.
+In fact, a case can be settled through negotiations before or after litigation begins.
+However, throughout the litigation process, the parties are more likely to engage in settlement discussions.
+The court may also require the parties to participate in mediation, where a neutral third party facilitates negotiations between the parties.

-At Lone Star Injury Attorneys, our auto accident lawyers can walk with you every step of filing a car accident case in Missouri City.
-Our attorneys go above and beyond to ensure that our client’s interests are best represented.
-Get in touch with us today to set up a free consultation.
+At Lone Star Injury Attorneys, our team of auto accident lawyers is dedicated to guiding you through every step of filing a car accident case in Missouri City.
+We strive to provide exceptional representation that prioritizes our clients’ interests.
+Contact us today to schedule a free consultation and get started.